 Developing a Marketing Strategy

-Before even dipping your toes into the social media world, it is smart to plan out a strategy that can be used to grow and promote your podcast.
+Before even dipping your toes into the social media world, it is smart to plan out a strategy that can be used to for promoting your podcast.
 Yes, marketing can be fun but it also should have a very measurable impact on your overall goals and objectives.

 It is important to think about where your potential listeners spend time online and offline.

-Your first step is to figure out which sites would be most beneficial for you to use.
+Your first step is to figure out which sites would be most beneficial for you to use for promoting your podcast.
 There is a lot that needs to be done before you click the “tweet” or “publish” button.

 The idea is to create a solid plan before even starting to use social channels so that your social media efforts do not fall on a blind eye, or even worse, the wrong type of eyes.